-Helping to break the racial barrier in golf, Powell was given a PGA Life Memberhip and the 2009 PGA of America Distinguished Service Award.
+Helping to break the racial barrier in golf, Powell was given a PGA Life Membership and the 2009 PGA of America Distinguished Service Award.

-He passed away at age 93 seven years ago, but his legacy continues today as his son Larry and daughter Renee, who is a professional golfer and ground-breaker in her own right, still operate the family business.
+Nine years ago, he passed away at age 93; but his legacy continues today as his son Larry and his daughter Renee, who is a professional golfer and ground-breaker in her own right, still operate the family business.

-Powell (1916-2009) was able to change attitudes in Ohio and across the country because for him, golf was “more than a game.”
+Powell (1916-2009) was able to change attitudes in Ohio and across the country, because for him, golf was “more than a game.”
 Golf was a way to touch people’s lives and impact the future.
-This year marks the 70th anniversary of what has become known as “America’s Course”, where the only color that mattered – and still matters – is the color of the greens.
+This year marks the 72nd anniversary of what has become known as “America’s Course”, where the only color that mattered – and still matters – is the color of the greens.

 You can donate to the family‘s foundation to maintain the facilities and educational programs for future generations.

 (WATCH the inspiring video below)

 Pass on This Homage to Black History Month…